kohanlee1995/MHCfovea/README.md

 <p align="center"><img src="figures/model_architecture.png" alt="" width="600"></p>

 In addition to binding prediction, MHCfovea provides an interpretation of the relation between MHC-I sequences and epitop-binding motifs.
 We apply ScoreCAM on our model to select important positions of MHC-I sequences, and expand unobserved alleles by prediction to build clusters of MHC-I-peptide binding.
-Each cluster contains a hyper-motif, representing the preference of epitope binding, and an allele signature, representing the pattern of MHC-I sequences.
-For each queried allele, the epitope-binding motif and important MHC-I residues are reported.
-The epitope-binding motif is built from an independent dataset where peptides with prediction scores over 0.9 are used to generate the motif.
-The important MHC-I residues are calculated from the allele signature.
-Only residues simultaneously present in the target allele and positive part of the allele signature are highlighted.
+Each HLA group on 2-digit level (eg. A*01) has 50 alleles maximally during the process of allele expansion.
+Only alleles in the expansion list is available for interpretation.
+The cluster contains a hyper-motif, representing the preference of epitope binding, and an allele signature, representing the pattern of MHC-I sequences.
+For each queried allele, the epitope-binding motif and highlighted MHC-I residues are reported.
+The epitope-binding motif is calculated from the input file, and the highlighted residues are consensus residues of the queried allele and allele signature.

-Interpretation of HLA-B:
+Interpretation clusters of HLA-B:

 <p align="center"><img src="figures/interpretation_hla_b.png" alt="" width="600"></p>